XTLS/Xray-docs-next/docs/en/config/outbounds/shadowsocks.md

 # Shadowsocks

-[Shadowsocks](https://en.wikipedia.org/wiki/Shadowsocks) protocol is compatible with most other implementations.
+The [Shadowsocks](https://en.wikipedia.org/wiki/Shadowsocks) protocol, compatible with most other version implementations.

-Here are the features and compatibility of Shadowsocks:
+Current compatibility is as follows:

-- It supports TCP and UDP packet forwarding, with the option to disable UDP.
+- Supports TCP and UDP packet forwarding, where UDP can be optionally disabled;
 - Recommended encryption methods:
   - 2022-blake3-aes-128-gcm
   - 2022-blake3-aes-256-gcm